elinor-oren/DL4SN-e-nose/Report.md

 The training database uses the serial output readings of from my sensor.
 After initiating the sensor and collecting 25-30 mins of data per stimuli, I copied the serial monitor readings to a textfile.
 To ensure the data's robustness, I collected data directly from bottle, from a cup, and in different temperatures to ensure the model works in a wider range of conditions.
 In further experiments I used a wide mouthed jar as I felt this was most representative of use.
 I collected roughly equal amounts of each class to have a balanced dataset.

 The variation in gas concentration allowed for improved feature selection.
+This serial output formatting facilitated conversion to csv:

-Each serial output `[timestamp],[CO average],[CH4 average],[C2H5OH average],[H2 average],[NH3 average],[NO2 average],[CO min],[CH4 min],[C2H5OH min],[H2 min],[NH3 min],[NO2 min],[CO max],[CH4 max],[C2H5OH max],[H2 max],[NH3 max],[NO2 max]`
+`[timestamp],[CO average],[CH4 average],[C2H5OH average],[H2 average],[NH3 average],[NO2 average],[CO min],[CH4 min],[C2H5OH min],[H2 min],[NH3 min],[NO2 min],[CO max],[CH4 max],[C2H5OH max],[H2 max],[NH3 max],[NO2 max]`

 ### Data Cleaning